 Information for Out-Of-Area Students

-to complete New Student Assessment before registering for classes.
-Out-of-Area Students
+Unless you qualify for an alternative to testing, most new to college students are required to complete New Student Assessment before registering for classes.

-2) Drop-In Assessment: Testing is offered on a drop-in basis in the Assessment Center Computer Lab from April
+Testing for Spring 2017 enrollment is offered on a drop-in basis in the Assessment Center Computer Lab from October 24 - January 20.

-Out-of-Area students seeking to defer Assessment must download and submit the Request For Assessment Deferral form, which may be mailed or faxed to the Assessment Office (see form for specific contact information).
+Out of area students seeking to defer Assessment must download and submit the Request For Assessment Deferral contract, which may be mailed, emailed, or faxed to the Assessment Office (see form for specific contact information).
 Note: Once received, your request will be processed within two business days.
 You will not be individually notified that your request has been approved, but you may check under the 'Registration' area of your Pipeline account to verify that your New Student Assessment hold has been cleared.
 Students will only be individually notified via SBCC Pipeline email if their deferral request is denied.